-If you are a UK resident and studying in a country in the EU/EEA or Switzerland, and you have an European Health Insurance Card (EHIC), this will be valid until 29 March 2019.
-You should buy insurance to cover your healthcare after this date, as you would if visiting a non-EU country.
+If you are a UK resident and studying in a country in the EU, your UK EHIC and/or A1 National Insurance form may not be valid in the event of no deal.
+You are strongly advised to buy comprehensive insurance to cover your healthcare for the full duration of your placement, as you would if visiting a non-EU country.

 S1 certificate (formerly known as E106)

-You can continue to apply for an S1 certificate until 29 March.
+You can continue to apply for an S1 certificate prior to a no-deal scenario.

 You may be eligible for an S1 certificate, if you: